varnishcache/varnish-cache/doc/sphinx/phk/backends.rst

 a backend, and open 100 other, just because we switch to a different VCL that has an identical backend definition.

-But what is an identical backend definition in this context ?
+But what is an identical backend definition in this context?

 It is important to remember that we are not talking physical
 backends:  For instance, there is nothing preventing a VCL for